-This territory is part of the Dish with One Spoon Covenant, an agreement between the Haudenosaunee Confederacy and the Anishnaabe Peoples to peaceably share resources and welcome in newcomers as they entered Turtle Island.
+This land is sacred.
+It is part of the Dish with One Spoon Covenant, an agreement between the Haudenosaunee Confederacy and the Anishinaabe peoples to peaceably share resources and welcome in newcomers as they entered Turtle Island.
 The bowl or dish represents what is now Southern Ontario.
 Those who share this territory eat out of the dish with only one spoon.
-We all share the responsibility of ensuring the dish is never empty which includes taking care of the land and the creatures with whom we share it.
-It is significant that there are no knives at the table as we share the responsibility of keeping the peace and living in friendship.
+That means we all share the responsibility of ensuring the dish is never empty, which includes taking care of the land and the creatures with whom we share it.

-It is our hope that The Local help guide our community toward greater harmony with the spirit of The Dish with One Spoon Wampum and move forward, together with the original stewards of this land, in the search for collective truth and healing.
+It is our hope that The Local will help guide our community toward greater harmony, and move forward together with the original stewards of this land in search of collective truth and healing.